Zero6992/chatGPT-discord-bot/README.md

 context when native session reuse is inappropriate.
 Failed or cancelled generation does not add a turn. `/reset` restores the default model and persona, while keeping CLI login.
 Use `/cli_auth action:logout model:ALIAS` to sign out.

+Use `/provider` without arguments to check the configured alias, backend, model ID and authentication mode without making a model request.
+Each chat includes the current model configuration in its system context, so retained self-introductions from previous models should not carry over as the new model's identity.
+A model's own description is not a reliable routing check; local/custom model IDs are the administrator's configuration, not verified model provenance.

 Keep the database on persistent disk and run one bot process per database.
 Stop the bot before copying it, or use SQLite's backup API.
 Protect backups as private